-As well as aiming at a target in sight, a character can also choose to cover an area of the battlefield, waiting for an enemy to present himself.
+As well as aiming at a target in sight, a character can also cho to cover an area of the battlefield, waiting for an enemy to press himself.
 This is often referred to as overwatch.
-The character must specify which area within his line of sight he is aiming at.
-This area could be anything, such as a window, a gap between two buildings, even the space around a friendly character, but shouldn't be more than about 4 yards across.
-If covering an area, the character may take a shot as soon as a target appears in the area he is aiming at.
-This shot is treated in all respects as a snap shot, so the aiming does not grant any positive modifier to the shot, and the chances of a placed shot are not increased (see Placed Shots on page 37).
+The charan must specify which area within his line of sight he is aiming This area could be anything, such as a window, a gap betwee two buildings, even the space around a friendly character, to shouldn't be more than about 4 yards across.
+If covering an arthe character may take a shot as soon as a target appears in area he is aiming at.
+This shot is treated in all respects as a sushot, so the aiming does not grant any positive modifier to shot, and the chances of a placed shot are not increased (Placed Shots on page 37). nent, fo ran thi cter wh hance a vay, the ce of the ent.
+This pon.